wermerb/ngx-social-login/README.md

 # NgxSocialLogin

-This module intention is to provide an easy to use social login service, which can be integrate easily in any environment.
+This module's intention is to provide an easy to use social login service, which can be integrated easily into any environment.

-It has been inspired by [Angularx Social Login](https://github.com/abacritt/angularx-social-login)
+This project has been inspired by [Angularx Social Login](https://github.com/abacritt/angularx-social-login)

 ## Getting started